BuildOnViction/docs/docs/get-started/productoverview.md

 integrated into the core layer of the TomoChain blockchain.
 Decentralized exchanges called relayers built following the TomoX standard will all interact with TomoX.

+* **TomoZ**: is a TomoChain on-chain protocol that allows any token holders to transfer tokens without holding TOMO in their wallet.
+The transaction fees will be paid in the token the user is holding.

+* **TomoIssuer**: provides a friendly UI and a smart contract that allow any user to issue a TRC21 token and apply the token to the TomoZ protocol in minutes without any programming skills required.